AdaCore/learn/courses/intro-to-spark/book/05_Proof_Of_Functional_Correctness.rst

     A : Nat_Array := ... with Ghost;
     procedure Increase_A with Ghost is
     begin
-      for I in A’Range loop
+      for I in A'Range loop
         A (I) := A (I) + 1;
       end loop;
     end Increase_A;